-The Forest Practices Board serves the public interest as the independent watchdog for sound forest practices in British Columbia.
-A key function of the Board is to conduct periodic independent audits of forest practice performance of both government and industry in the province, and to report the findings of these audits to the public and the three ministers responsible for implementing the Forest and Range Practices Act (FRPA), previously the Forest Practices Code of British Columbia Act (the Code).
+A key function of the Forest Practices Board is to conduct periodic independent audits of forest and range practice performance of both government and industry in British Columbia, and to report the results of these audits to the public and the Minister responsible for implementing the Forest and Range Practices Act and the Wildfire Act.

-In addition to extending the ‘out-of-pool’ time to five years, the Board has also revised its policy relating to licensees.
-In the past it was possible that a licensee could have two or more licences randomly selected for a Board audit the same year.
-As of the 2004 audit season, the Board will ensure that once a licensee has a licence selected for audit in a given year, that licensee will not be eligible to have any other licences selected for audit in the same year.
-This will ensure that the Board reaches as many different licensees as possible in any given year.
+In 2004, the Board also decided that once the Board has selected a licensee1 for audit in one district or area, that licensee will not be eligible to have other licences selected for audit in other districts or areas in the same year.
+This will ensure that the Board reaches as many different licensees across the province as possible in any given year.

-It should be noted, however, that ensuring that one licensee isn’t subject to a compliance audit more than once in a year does not preclude that same licensee from being selected as an auditee as part of an area-based thematic or topical audit in that same year.
+However, ensuring that one licensee isn’t selected for a compliance audit more than once in a year does not preclude that same licensee, or even the same licence(s) from being investigated based on a complaint or being selected as part of a special investigation in that same year.

 These policies are intended to ensure that the Board’s audit program will have a lighter, yet farther reaching touch on the hundreds of forest and range licences in British Columbia.

 1It is possible that the Board may choose to audit multiple licences held by a licensee in one district or area as part of the same audit, and it is also possible that the Board may choose to audit multiple locations of one licence, such as a Tree Farm Licence, even if those locations are in different districts.